oroinc/documentation/book/data_api.rst

 ============================

-The only requirement for the client that will send API requests to the server is that it **must** contain valid ``Content-Type`` in header without any media type parameters.
+The only requirement for the client that will send API requests to the server is that it **must** contain valid ``Content-Type`` in the header without any media type parameters.

 .. code-block:: http